Sreya1/Tetris/README.md

 #Features

--Made using pygame
+- Made using pygame
--Graphics included
+- Graphics included
--Level Increases after certain score
+- Level Increases after certain score
--Difficulty increases with level
+- Difficulty increases with level
--Can pause the game
+- Can pause the game

 #Tested On

--Python v2.7.11
+- Python v2.7.11
--Ubuntu 16.10
+- Ubuntu 16.10